-Another advantage is that aluminium cannot rust or corrode easily as opposed to steel, so you don’t have to worry about maintenance.
+Another advantage is that aluminum cannot rust or corrode easily as opposed to steel, so you don’t have to worry about maintenance.
 The only precaution you need to take is about how heavy a load you are putting on it.

 Hitch compatibility refers to the type of vehicle the hitch is made for.
 There are five classes of hitch carriers, each for a different type of vehicle.
 Also, different classes of carriers have different load capacities.

-For example, the class one hitch carrier has a capacity of just 300 pounds and can be fitted to cars such as hatch-backs, sedans, compact SUVs and minivans.
+For example, the class one hitch carrier has a capacity of just 300 pounds and can be fitted to cars such as hatchbacks, sedans, compact SUVs, and minivans.
 As you increase in class, the size of the car that it is compatible with also increases.

 Class four and five carriers have a capacity of 2700 pounds and are suitable for pickup trucks.

 Load capacity is the maximum weight that a hitch carrier can be subjected to.
 As we have discussed there are many factors involved like the class of the hitch carrier or the type of material etc. The most common range across which you will find the maximum number of hitch carriers is between 400-600 pounds.